-Authorize the City Manager to execute the Right-of-Way Use Agreement between the City of Salem and ExteNet Systems, Inc.; and advance Ordinance Bill No. 10-18, granting a Right-of-Way Use Agreement to ExteNet Systems, Inc. for placement of wireless facilities in the City rights-of-way, to second reading.
+Authorize the City Manager to execute the Right-of-Way Use Agreement between the City of Salem and ExteNet Systems, Inc.; and conduct second reading for enactment of Ordinance Bill No. 10-18, granting a Right-of-Way Use Agreement to ExteNet Systems, Inc. for placement of wireless facilities in the City rights-of-way.